Looking for an easy Easter Treat? These Healthy Easter Nests are a great option for you.

 - Remove from heat.
 Stir in remaining ingredients.

-- Mold approximately 2 Tbsp of the mixture into a ball.
+- Mold approximately 2 tablespoons of the mixture into a ball.
 Flatten partially and make a small indentation in the middle.
 Place them in a small container, lining with parchment paper if desired.
 It's a bit helpful, but not necessary.

 - Place the “eggs” in the indentation, using slight pressure so that they will stick when the nests harden.